abarker/typped/doc/sphinx_docs/dispatching.rst

 -----------------------------------

-In a standard Pratt parser each token can have associated with it a single, fixed head handler and/or a single, fixed tail handler function.
-Preconditioned dispatching generalizes this so that each token can have multiple possible head and/or tail handler functions associated with it.
-The choice of which of the possible handler functions to use is made at at the time a token is parsed, based on the conditions/state at the time (for example, the kind of peek token in the lexer).
-This generalization can easily be ignored if one wants to use only standard Pratt parser techniques.
+In a standard Pratt parser each token can have associated with it a single, fixed head handler function, a single, fixed tail handler function, or one of each.
+Preconditioned dispatching generalizes this:  each token can have multiple possible head and/or tail handler functions associated with it.
+The choice of which of the possible handler functions to use to process a token is made at at the time the token is parsed, based on the conditions (i.e., the parser and lexer state) at that time.
+The conditions which can be taken into account include, for example, the actual string value that the lexer matched in the program text and the kind of token that is one peek ahead in the lexer.
+Note that this generalized behavior in Typped is optional and can easily be ignored if one wants to use only standard Pratt parser techniques.

-The preconditions which trigger the use of any particular head or tail handler function for a token are defined by the user at the time when the handler function is registered/associated with the token.
-The precondition function is passed into the method which registers the handler function (called `modify_token_subclass`) along with any other required information.
-Preconditions functions are essentially arbitrary boolean-valued functions which look at the "current" state at the time a token is parsed.
+The preconditions which trigger the use of a particular head or tail handler function for a token are defined by the user at the time when that handler function is registered/associated with the token.
+The `PrattParser` method which registers a handler function with a token (called `modify_token_subclass`) is additionally passed the precondition function and any other required information.
+Preconditions functions are essentially arbitrary boolean-valued functions which are called to look at the state at the time a token is parsed.

 A preconditions function which returns true when evaluated is said to **match** in the current state.
-If only one preconditions function matches then its associated handler function is chosen and used (though the distinction between head and tail handlers is always maintained).
-A priority value can also be provided for cases where multiple preconditions functions (and associated handlers) are registered for a token and they are not mutually exclusive.
-A runtime exception will be raised if there is no clear winner among the choices of preconditions functions; if there are cases where that can happen then the tie-breaking priority values are required.
+If only one preconditions function matches then its associated handler function is selected and used to process the token (though the distinction between head and tail handlers is always maintained).
+A priority value can also be provided for cases where multiple preconditions functions and their associated handlers are registered for a token but the choices are not mutually exclusive.
+A runtime exception is raised if there is no clear winner among the choices of preconditions functions, so if there are cases where that can happen then tie-breaking priority values are required.

 This fits into the ``recursive_parse`` routine of the standard Pratt parser as follows.
-Instead of directly calling a fixed head or tail handler for a token, the ``recursive_parse`` function instead calls a function ``dispatch_handler`` (which is also passed an argument as to whether to fetch a head or tail handler).
-This dispatching function goes down a list of boolean-valued precondition-testing functions which have been registered for the current token, each of which is associated with a particular handler function.
-The list is sorted by priority values for the preconditions functions.
+Instead of directly calling a fixed head or tail handler for a token, the ``recursive_parse`` function instead calls a function ``dispatch_handler`` (which also takes an argument specifying whether to fetch a head or tail handler).
+This dispatching function goes down a priority-sorted list of boolean-valued precondition-testing functions which have been registered for the current token, each of which is associated with a particular handler function.
 The handler function associated with the highest-priority precondition-testing function which evaluates to true in the current conditions is chosen to handle the token in the given context (i.e., the first match in the sorted list is used).
-The selected handler function is then returned (with its arguments bound, since they are known) and is then called in ``recursive_parse`` in the usual way.
+The selected handler function is then returned (with its arguments bound, since they are known) and is called in ``recursive_parse`` in the usual way.
 See the example below for an example of the code.

 The typing system which is implemented in the Typped parser is also based on the preconditioned dispatching design.
 Type-signature information can optionally be associated with any particular head or tail handler function.
-The handler functions, in turn, are associated with particular preconditions functions.
+These handler functions, in turn, are always associated with particular preconditions functions.
 The type system is discussed more in later sections.

 .. note::